-But with today’s technology in lense manufacturing, they’re one in the same.
+But with today’s technology in lens manufacturing, they’re one and the same.
 Traditional lenses for glasses may help achieve 20/20, but is your customer happy with how they look AND how they see?
 Digital surfacing uses the best technology available to give users the thinnest, most aesthetically pleasing alternative to clearer vision in all directions.
-While most lenses provide a suitable solution for nearsightedness, farsightedness and/or astigmatism, some more complex or subtle refractive errors, also known as high-order aberrations, are where they fall flat.
+While most lenses provide a suitable solution for nearsightedness, farsightedness, and/or astigmatism, some more complex or subtle refractive errors, also known as high-order aberrations, are where they fall flat.

-Lense fitting is no longer limited to a couple sizes fits all.
-Digital surfacing gives you the ability to create, utilizing unlimited customization options to fit the unique needs of the patient and give them sharper vision than ever before.
-In fact, any issues regarding lens size or cutting is almost non-existent, so users can enjoy highly-sophisticated designs to correct any specific refractive conditions they have.
+Lense fitting is no longer limited to a couple of sizes to fit all.
+Digital surfacing gives you the ability to create, utilizing unlimited customization options to fit the unique needs of the patient and give them a sharper vision than ever before.
+In fact, any issues regarding lens size or cutting are almost non-existent, so users can enjoy highly-sophisticated designs to correct any specific refractive conditions they have.

 “Keep in mind that for the best vision and comfort, all high-definition lenses should include anti-reflective (AR) coating to eliminate distracting reflections,” a source from AllAboutVision.com recommends.
 These coatings are most beneficial when paired with digital surfacing and enable you to offer enhanced aesthetics and functionality to your customer’s new eyewear.

 Digital lenses have been described as the most important improvement to eyewear in over a century.
-The challenge, however, may be convincing eyeglass wearers ditch their familiar lenses, and try something new.
+The challenge, however, may be convincing eyeglass wearers to ditch their familiar lenses and try something new.
 But the more they know, the more comfortable they’ll feel taking the plunge.